Fergarram/research-vault/🗂 Cognitive Resesarch/📁 The First Prototype/🧠 Brain dump for the first prototype.md

 It's a safe test environment.
 Why? because those artificial minds are not plugable into the real world.
 They would be limited to that fake world only.

+It would make sense to make the humans some kind of "witcher" type beings that aren't quite as the AMIs in there.

 ### Midnight idea about feelings